 How much do they cost?

 As you’d expect, they aren’t cheap.
 If we were to fit four winter wheels to our Ford Fiesta ST long-termer, we’d be looking at spending something around the £400 mark, and doing the same for our outgoing Volkswagen Arteon would cost us closer to £600.

-Throw in the cost of another set of wheels to fit them on – which most people will do – and it gets even pricier.
+Throw in the cost of another set of wheels to fit them on – which most people do – and it gets even pricier.
 Still, you can’t put a price on safety and peace of mind.
 And yes, you do have to get four, not two winter tyres; settling for just a pair for the driven wheels will do more harm than good, as this unbalances the whole vehicle.

 Should I buy winter tyres?

 In the snow, winter tyres are an obvious option.
 They make for safer, more confident driving, and they improve grip significantly – but they’re also a gamble.
 Sure, we often have a cold snap in a typical British winter – but you can't bank on it.
 It takes just one mild winter (like 2020's) for you to question the extra expense of buying an additional set of rubber.